harpreetpb61/Induction-Program/README.md

 ## **Day 6 ( 07 August 2025 ), Thursday**

 on day 6 there were lectures of physics and maths.
 In both the lectures the teachers told us the syllabus and all the basic topics.

+# ***CONCLUSION***

+The GNDEC induction program offered a well-rounded mix of technical learning, moral values, and personal growth.
+It laid a strong foundation for our academic journey and prepared us with the skills and mindset needed to thrive both in college and in life beyond.
+Looking back, I truly appreciate the chance to learn, evolve, and become part of the dynamic GNDEC community.
+This induction has paved the way for a meaningful and rewarding college life—one I’m ready to embrace with enthusiasm.